History of the New York Rangers: Early years and the Original Six era (1926–1967)

 In 1925–26, the New York Americans joined the NHL, playing in Madison Square Garden.
 The "Amerks" proved to be a greater success than expected, leading Garden president Tex Rickard to seek his own franchise for the Garden, despite promising the Amerks they would be the only hockey team to play there.

-Tex Rickard was granted a franchise, which he originally planned to name the "New York Giants".
-By the time the franchise was granted in April 1926, the name "New York Rangers Professional Hockey Club" was the official name.
-The origin of the name Rangers, as in "Tex's Rangers", is variously attributed to Rickard himself or the New York press.
-Rickard managed to get future legendary Toronto Maple Leafs owner Conn Smythe to assemble the team.
+Tex Rickard was granted a franchise, which was originally incorporated under the name "New York Giants Professional Hockey Club" during a league meeting with NHL president Frank Calder on April 17, 1926, but during the meeting the name was then changed to "New York Rangers Hockey Club."
+The origin of the "Rangers" name is attributed to George Haley, the sports editor of the New York Herald Tribune, as he coined the new team as "Tex's Rangers" because of Rickard's decision to bring a new NHL team to New York.

 At the time, there was no expansion draft in the NHL to help new teams ice competitive rosters, which in any other year would have made assembling a playoff contender extremely difficult.
 However, 1926 also happened to be the year the NHL's last major rival of its early era (the Western Hockey League) went out of business, so there was an abundance of top-caliber hockey talent searching for new clubs.
 The owners of the Rangers' expansion cousins (the Detroit Cougars and Chicago Black Hawks) opted to purchase entire WHL rosters (the Victoria Cougars and Portland Rosebuds respectively) to stock their teams.
 Smythe eschewed this approach, opting instead to sign who he felt were the best players from the remaining four WHL teams as well as a few NHL castaways he felt the other teams had misjudged.